 Figure 2 Loop-powered HART-enabled pressure and temperature transmitter

-The low power consumption of the AD5700 is an essential feature of this design.
+The low power consumption is an essential feature of this design.
 With a typical transmit current of only 124 µA (140µA max) and receive current of 86µA (115 µA max), this device does not place significant demands on the limited current budget.